eclipse/vorto/mapping-engine/Readme.md

 </dependency>
 ```

-### 2. Initialize the mapping engine with the downloaded specification:
+**2.** Initialize the mapping engine with the downloaded specification

 ```Java
 MappingEngine engine = MappingEngine.createFromInputStream(FileUtils.openInputStream(new File("src/main/resources/mappingspec.json")));
 ```

-### 3. Pass the arbitrary device payload to the engine to get it converted to Vorto compliant data:
+**3.** Pass the arbitrary device payload to the engine to get it converted to Vorto compliant data

 ```Java
 Object deviceData = ...;
 InfomodelValue mappedData = engine.map(deviceData);
 ```

-### 4. Optionally validate the mapped data to check if it complies to the Vorto model:
+**4.** Optionally validate the mapped data to check if it complies to the Vorto model

 ```Java
 ValidationReport validationReport = mappedData.validate();
 if (!validationReport.isValid()) {
 	// handle invalid data
 }
 ```

-### 5. Convert mapped data to Digital Twin IoT compliant data
+**5.** Convert mapped data to Digital Twin IoT compliant data

 Convert the mapped data to IoT Platform data.
 The mapping engine provides a useful utility in order to create a JSON object complying to the Eclipse Ditto protocol: